wagtail/wagtail/docs/topics/writing_templates.rst

 Every type of page or "content type" in Wagtail is defined as a "model" in a file called ``models.py``.
 If your site has a blog, you might have a ``BlogPage``  model and another called ``BlogPageListing``.
 The names of the models are up to the Django developer.

 For each page model in ``models.py``, Wagtail assumes an HTML template file exists of (almost) the same name.
-The Front End developer may need to create these templates themselves by refering to ``models.py`` to infer template names from the models defined therein.
+The Front End developer may need to create these templates themselves by referring to ``models.py`` to infer template names from the models defined therein.

 To find a suitable template, Wagtail converts CamelCase names to snake_case.
 So for a ``BlogPage``, a template ``blog_page.html`` will be expected.
 The name of the template file can be overridden per model if necessary.